M-Enderle/netflix_prediction/README.md

 Our approach simplified the idea by only predicting on one single outcome movie you manually choose.

-If you want to try it out now, you can visit our [interactive demo](https://thdmoritzenderle.shinyapps.io/netflix_prediction/).
+If you want to try it out now, you can visit our interactive demo with the [small data set](https://thdmoritzenderle.shinyapps.io/netflix_prediction/) or [high accuracy data set](https://thdmoritzenderle.shinyapps.io/netflix_prediction/).

 ## Installation